Effect of Step Cadence on Arterial Compliance

-Men and women are needed to participate in research that will study how vascular function affects walking ability in healthy older adults.
+Men and women are needed to participate in research that will study the effect of walking pace on vascular function.

 The Women’s Wellness Outreach Program

 The Women’s Wellness Outreach Program is dedicated to helping women cope with stressors in their life through mindfulness based exercise, breathing and muscle relaxation techniques.